natalia342N/starting_with_ngscuda/_sources/installation.md

 ## 5. Quick test

-To verify the build works before running anything large:
+To verify the build works before moving on:

 ```python
 # smoke_test.py